 Paramedics treat woman with chest pressure after a fall, Wellsboro PA

-Paramedics responded to a woman in her 60s in Wellsboro who fell earlier and developed chest pressure.
+As discussed during the dispatch call, paramedics responded to a woman in her 60s in Wellsboro who fell earlier and developed chest pressure.
 She was treated with aspirin and nitroglycerin.
 Her vital signs were stable and she was transported to Wellsboro Hospital.

 Audio|Heard on: Tioga County Police, Fire and EMS